Skip to main content Skip to footer

 - intend to make either your home or your principal home in the UK.

-The key rules are the residency requirement, the maximum number of days absence permitted during the qualifying period and being able to demonstrate a clear future intention of making the UK your main country of residence for the foreseeable future.
+One of the key rules are the residency requirements, the maximum number of days absence permitted during the qualifying period and being able to demonstrate a clear future intention of making the UK your main country of residence for the foreseeable future.

 If you are married to a British citizen and wish to naturalise as a British citizen yourself, you will need to show that you: